tid-x/tid-x/shay_cohen.md

     Past companies - Telefonica, Microsoft, VocalTec & TestFairy.

-    Currently focusing in the worlds of chatbots, NLP/NLU and machine learning for placing content in social networks.
+    Currently focusing in building an eco system for developers to build applications and web solutions on top of the Wix platform.
 ---